Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Symbolism of the Six Syllables

-The mantra “Om Mani Padme Hum” holds deep symbolism within the Buddhist tradition.
+The mantra “Om Mani Padme Hum” holds deep within the Buddhist tradition.
 Each of the six syllables has its own significance, contributing to the overall meaning and power of the mantra.

 • Om: The first syllable, “Om,” represents the sacred sound of the universe and serves as a reminder of the interconnectedness of all beings.
 It is believed to encompass the past, present, and future, symbolizing the eternal nature of existence.